hlavalle/purchase-transaction/README.md

 The purchase-transaction application has two operations (endpoints):

 1. Accepts and stores a purchase transaction with a description, transaction date and purchase amount in United State dollars.
 When the transaction is stored it's assigned an unique identifier.
 2. Retrieves a purchase transaction in a specified country's currency.
+The conversion is provided by the API https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange

 The OpenAPI documentation can be viewed on http://localhost:8080/swagger-ui/index.html when running the application locally.